 Patients who are hypotensive or in a state of dehydration should not receive ETHYOL.
 Patients should have antihypertensive therapy interrupted 24 hours preceding administration of ETHYOL.
 Patients should not receive ETHYOL where therapy cannot be stopped for 24 hours preceding treatment.

 In a randomized study of patients with ovarian cancer given ETHYOL, the most common adverse events included transient hypotension, nausea, vomiting, and a decrease in serum calcium concentrations.
-Other adverse events reported in clinical studies involving patients with ovarian or head and neck cancers include flushing, chills, malaise, fever, diplopia, blurred vision, rash, dizziness, somnolence, hiccups and sneezing.
+Other adverse events reported in clinical studies involving patients with ovarian or head and neck cancers include hypersensitivity and anaphylactic reactions, flushing, chills, malaise, pyrexia, diplopia, blurred vision, rash, dizziness, somnolence, hiccups, diarrhea, and sneezing.
 Injection site reactions including pruritus and urticaria were also observed.

 Click here to view Full Prescribing Information.